The history behind the largest dog breeds often reveals dogs bred to be ancient guardians, fierce hunting hounds or royal companions.

 On average, Newfoundlands are not the world’s biggest dog breed by either height or weight, but exceptions occur.
-Some of these dogs can top 200 pounds and measure six feet from nose to tail, putting them on par with some of the world’s largest dogs.
+Some of these large dogs can top 200 pounds and measure six feet from nose to tail, putting them on par with some of the largest dog breeds.
 Nevertheless, these water-rescue dogs are nicknamed “Gentle Giants” for their disposition and girth.

 Three of the world’s largest dog breeds were involved in the creation of the Leonberger: the Newfoundland, St. Bernard and the Great Pyrenees.
 They inherited the lifesaving and water rescue abilities of their progenitors and are used today as lifeguard dogs.
 Their distinctive appearance, including black face masks, was allegedly bred to mimic a lion.

 Height: 26 to 32 inchesWeight: 100 to 170 poundsCoat: Thick double coat and leonine mane may be colored lion-yellow, red, red-brown or sandy